OSS-42/CPP-PISCINE/README.md

-# CPP-PISCINE-PART2
+# CPP-PISCINE
-CPP Piscine exercises 05 to 09
+CPP Piscine exercises 01 to 09